ZythiQ/syllabication/readme.md

 - Consonant based splitting is BAD with vowel diphthongs like in: `January`
 - Not sure what prompted this project, but I'm determined to get a decent syllabicator.
+- I am aware of the consonant splitting bug where double-letters are treated as a disputed consonant.
+Too lazy to fix that, but will later.